 Due to test availability at the time of donation, a given donor may not have been tested for the tests marked with a (*) by the methodology indicated but all donors have been tested for the above diseases.

 Information regarding sperm donation and Zika virus

 Fairfax Cryobank has been closely monitoring all new information on the Zika virus and has taken action to protect our clients.
 We have implemented in our Cryobank a stringent policy to prevent viral transmission of Zika.
-Fairfax Cryobank routinely collects information from our sperm donors regarding any travel to a potentially infected area.
-Any donor who has travelled to a Zika area and has developed symptoms will not be allowed to donate and those without symptoms will have their semen quarantined until we can clearly determine that the virus is not present in their sample.
+Every donor reports, in writing, at every visit whether or not he has had symptoms of Zika virus or has, within the last six months, visited an area designated by the U.S. Centers for Disease Control and Prevention as having active Zika transmission.
+If he has, then he is not allowed to donate.
 As new information regarding the behavior of Zika becomes available, our policies will be appropriately updated.

-For more information regarding Zika please refer to the Center for Disease Control website at http://www.cdc.gov/zika
+For more information regarding Zika please refer to the Center for Disease Control (CDC) website at https://www.cdc.gov/zika